Welcome to the Worldwide Greathead family my One-Name Study - Person Page 676

 Last Edited=28 Jun 2006

-Robert Russell married Helen Forbes Stuart Smith, daughter of William Mein Smith and Louise Basgrave Wallace, in 1859 in New Zealand.1 He died on 5 January 1938 in New Zealand.1
+Robert Russell married Helen Forbes Stuart Smith, daughter of William Mein Smith and Louise Basgrave Wallace, in 1859 in New Zealand.1 Robert died on 5 January 1938 in New Zealand.1

 Sources of Information